rcl-ssl/docs/workloads/certificate-bot.md

 ## Step 1 : Create the SSL/TLS Certificate

-- Create the SSL/TLS certificate by using either the:
+- Create the SSL/TLS certificate in the RCL Portal by using either the:
     - [Azure DNS](../portal/azure-dns.md) option
     - [Azure DNS SAN](../portal/azure-dns-san.md) option